ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 By default, when you provision a virtual server instance with instance storage and then log in to that server for the first time, the instance storage disks are not configured.
 They show up as block devices (for example `/dev/vdb`), and need the following done before you can use them with a file system:

-* Partition the device
+* Partition the device.
 * Format the partition with a file system.
-* Mounts the file system.
+* Mount the file system.

 These activities can also be performed automatically when you use the **User Data** field to provision the virtual instance.
 The `cloud-config` script defines these actions: